Markus Gross: Entrepreneurship

 Gross’ research on 3D video recording, compression, editing and visual effects led to the creation of the startup-company LiberoVision which in 2012 was acquired by Vizrt and rebranded “Viz Libero”.

+Major broadcast companies worldwide, including ESPN and BBC, have used its products.

-Before joining Disney Research, Gross also worked on the theoretical modeling of dyslexia.
-He developed a statistical model and a multimodal recording system to facilitate language acquisition for people with dyslexia, which resulted in the multimedia learning software Dybuster and the foundation of the company of the same name.
+His research on theoretical modeling of dyslexia resulted in the multimedia learning software Dybuster and the foundation of the company of the same name in 2007.

+In 2015, he cofounded the spin-off Kapanu which developed augmented reality and visual computing technology allowing superimposition of smile designs on faces to facilitate the communication between patients and dentists.
+In 2017, the company was acquired by Ivoclar Vivadent.

+In 2018, he cofounded Animatico focusing on development of AI characters for next generation human-machine interaction.
+To mark the 100th Nobel Prize anniversary of Albert Einstein, who was an ETH Zurich alumni, Gross’s team and Animatico built a platform that allows for a conversation with a “digital Einstein”.
+In 2022, Animatico was acquired by Nvidia.

+In 2018 Gross co-founded Arbrea Labs which develops augmented reality simulators for human bodies, and focuses on surgery pre-visualization.

+Other companies he cofounded are Gimalon (2013), Perceptiko (2017), Propulsion Academy (2017), Nanocorp (2018), Percim (2018), Morgen (2020).

-Awards and Prizes
+Awards and honors

+Gross is a Fellow of ACM and the EUROGRAPHICS Association, as well as a member of the German Academy of Sciences Leopoldina and the Berlin-Brandenburg Academy of Sciences and Humanities.

-Gross has received multiple awards.
-The most recent is the Karl Heinz Beckurts Prize for outstanding technological innovations with strong practical relevance.
+Gross has also received multiple awards.
+The most recent is the Eurographics Gold Medal for his outstanding research contributions, for his contributions in bridging industry and academia, and for his leadership in the field at large.
+In 2013 he received the Karl Heinz Beckurts Prize for outstanding technological innovations with strong practical relevance.
 Also in 2013, Gross received the Konrad Zuse Medal of the German association of computer sciences (GI), the highest award for scientific achievements in computer sciences in Germany.
 From the Academy of Motion Picture Arts and Sciences Markus Gross received a “Tech-Oscar,” also known as the Technical Achievement Award together with Nils Thuerey, Theo Kim, and Doug James for the development of a procedure to simulate smoke and explosions more efficiently.
 Further, Gross received the Outstanding Technical Contributions Award EUROGRAPHICS in 2010 and the Swiss ICT Champions Award in 2011.